kata198/PumpkinLB/README.md

 Description
 ===========

-PumpkinLB is a fast multi-process load balancer, compatible with Linux, Cygwin, and Windows environments.
+PumpkinLB is a fast multi-process TCP load balancer, compatible with: Linux, Cygwin, and Windows environments.
 It listens for requests on local ports, and farms them out to any number of workers.
 You can use it to very quickly setup a load balancer, e.x. from 1 front point to 5 different apache servers.

 Each incoming port is waited-on by a distinct process, and each connection is yet another process, thus it performs very well even under heavy load.